LizethLino/lwl-IT265-002/docs/game-treatment.md

 ### Feedback 1
 - **Reviewer**:
   <!-- Enter name and relation to you -->
+Name: Jared
+Relation: Friend
+He gave me a lot of ideas and specifically was the one to tell me about Tanks, Damage, and Healers.
+He thinks the special ability should be tied to the character type which I agree with.
+He also had some different ideas about the map.
+Since neither of us play board games he had a hard time understanding the expanding map idea.
+I'll look into the map and decided on how the static area should be laid out so that everyone has an equal chance of getting to the healing area.
+Also refine the location tiles.
+I'm not sure if they should encompass one location or a tile of several locations.
+Maybe they don't even have to be squares but other shapes that interlock together.

 - **Summary**:
   <!-- Summarize feedback focusing on concept, mechanics, and style -->
 - **Refinement**: